vivin2709/cse15l-lab-reports/Labreport2week4.md

     break;
             }
 ```
-By doing so we ensure that in the first line if there is no parenthesis and closeParen and openParen are -1, the code doesnt throw an exception, since we added this if statement before substring is called, it simply breaks out of the loop, when there are no parenthesis.
+By doing so we ensure that in the first line if there is no parenthesis and closeParen and openParen are -1, the code doesnt throw an exception.
+By adding this if statement before substring is called, the code simply breaks out of the loop, when there are no parenthesis.

 # Code Change 3: